 There are a couple other changes too.
 You’ll also move the page number to the source detail field.
-A field for census detail is suggested to remind you what information to put in the source detail, and I decided since the previous video, that I want to use create a census ID field and move the title into it.
-That las one’s totally optional.
+A field for census detail is suggested to remind you what information to put in the source detail, and I decided since the previous video, that I want to use a census ID field and move the title into it.
+That last one’s totally optional.

-In this GenealogyTools Donor Member video I show you the process I use to make a the census image online source type GEDCOM safe and how to change existing source records to the new source type.
+In this GenealogyTools Member video I show you the process I use to make a the census image online source type GEDCOM safe and how to change existing source records to the new source type.